joebrew/vilaweb/inst/rmd/el_relat_de_la_violencia/README.md

 #### Aggregation and counting

-We grouped the resultant data by person/account and calendar month, and calculated the sum of the total number of violence-flagged tweets (excluding those flagged as domestic/gender violence) for each person-month.
+We grouped the resultant data by person/account and week, and calculated the sum of the total number of violence-flagged tweets (excluding those flagged as domestic/gender violence) for each person-week

 The results
 -----------